 Abyssinians are generally healthy cats, but they can be prone to certain health issues.
 Some of the potential issues that can affect Abyssinians include:

-• Patellar luxation: This is a condition where the kneecap temporarily dislocates.
+- Patellar luxation: That is a condition where the kneecap temporarily dislocates.
 Regular vet check-ups can help identify and manage this condition.

 If you notice any unusual symptoms or changes in behavior, it’s important to consult your veterinarian for timely intervention.